-(1) The hypothetical Starting Value of 100 used in the table above has been chosen for illustrative purposes only and does not represent a likely Starting Value of any Underlying
+(1) The hypothetical Starting Value of 100 used in the table above has been chosen for illustrative purposes only.
+The actual Starting Value of each Underlying is set forth on page PS-2 above.

-$[\]hbox{(2)} \qquad \hbox{This is the hypothetical Threshold Value of the Least Performing Underlying}.$
+(2) This is the hypothetical Threshold Value of the Least Performing Underlying.